calvindotsg/calvindotsg/README.md

 I seek an practical experiences where opportunities for learning are actively up for grabs.
 I am grateful for each challenge, each being a valuable learning opportunity.

 ## Job experiences
+- Maximising value, minimising effort in Operations: Identifying bottlenecks with opportunities for automation.
 - Business system analyst continuously liaise with users to translate production issues and business requirements to off-shore developers
 - Software engineer developing next generation government project